Sheinxy/Advent-Of-Code/README.md

 I am not a professional Haskell developper.

+---

+## Old stuff

-My solutions are made to be standalone solutions for each day, I do not have my own helper library, and I do not package my solutions inside a neat cabal App.
+My solutions from 2020 to 2024 are made to be standalone solutions for each day, I did not have my own helper library, and I did not package my solutions inside a neat cabal App.

 This is not the fanciest or most professional Haskell code you'll see here,